HLA-DQ: Detecting DQ isoforms

 (such as the MMDB) one can see which residues come into close contact with peptides and those have side chains that are distal.
 Those changes more than 10 angstroms away generally do not affect binding of peptides.
 The structure of HLA-DQ8/insulin peptide at NCBI can be view with Cn3D or Rasmol.
 In Cn3D one can highlight the peptide and then select for amino acids within 3 or more Angstroms of the peptide.
 Side chains that come close to the peptide can be identified and then examined on the sequence alignments at IMGT/HLA database.
-Anyone can download software and sequence.
-Have fun!